corei5/JEPA-KG/README.md

 ## Research Background

-JEPA-KG is the technical backbone for the **SPRIND Next Frontier AI** application.

 The long-term goal is to evolve enterprise knowledge platforms from passive data fabrics into active self-simulating world models capable of causal reasoning, predictive simulation, policy-constrained planning, and autonomous enterprise agency.

 ---